evkx/evkx.github.io/content/technology/battery/batterypack/_index.md

 Cell-to-pack (CTP) batteries are a new type of battery technology that eliminates the need for battery modules by integrating the cells directly into the pack.

-This technology is being developed by several companies such as Tesla, BYD and CATL.
+Several companies, such as Tesla, BYD, and CATL, are developing this technology.

 {{< sitefiguresized thumb="technology/battery/batterypack/catl_qilin_3_st.jpg" width="2222" height="1032" title="CATL Qilin cell-to-pack battery" >}}